Andy-K-Xu/CC-Gen/README.md

 - Attaching random exp date to cards.

+- Attaching random CVV to cards.

 ## 👀 **Things to Do:**
 - Leading Zeros.

 - Loops.

-- Attaching random CVC to cards.

 - Storing card info to notepad.

 ### ❗ **Disclaimer**
 This is an educational project for me to learn coding.
 It shall not be used for malicious purposes.
 I do not promote my tools.
 I do not take responsibility for any bad usage of this tool.